SarahLKatz/slk-quicken-challenge/README.md

 ## Struggles/Difficulties
 - **Sizing, Spacing, and Padding** - I struggled a lot with font sizes, table size, spacing, and padding.
 I'm used to working with either annotated designs or designs that I can inspect (generally using InVision), and it was hard for me to know whether my decisions were anywhere close to correct.
 - **Vanilla JavaScript** - I generally work in React and haven't really worked in vanilla JavaScript recently, so there were a few sitatuions where I had to spend some time googling how to access a particular element or property.
+However, I was able to find solutions to my questions fairly easily, and I am confident that I can easily continue to work with vanilla javascript (and with time I know there will be less and less googling necessary - although there will always be things that I need help with).
 - **Table a11y** - I've actually never built an accessible table before, and I wasn't sure how to make sure that the sorting buttons were properly accessible (I'm still not entirely sure I did that properly) or how to connect the table name (which I have as a separate heading) to the table itself.

+## Next Steps
+I'm looking forward to meeting with the team on Wednesday and I'm excited to answer any questions you have about my work here and/or how I can be an asset to the team.
+See you Wednedsday!